Get Back to Work in 24 Hours

 How much are breast implants?
 Are breast implants expensive?

-Breast implants cost a couple thousand dollars.
+Whether you choose Allergan or Mentor breast implants, they usually cost a couple thousand dollars.
+The price is determined by the surgeon and is also based on the manufacturer's cost.
 Silicone tends to cost more than saline.
 The rest of the cost of a breast augmentation covers the fees for your surgeon, surgical facility, anesthetist and all pre- and post-operative appointments.

 Which is better for my breast augmentation: saline or silicone?